-- 5.2.1 The minimum Buildable Design Score requirement shall apply to new building works with Gross Floor Area (GFA) equals to or greater than 2,000 m2. - 5.2.2 The minimum Buildable Design Score requirement shall also apply to building works consisting of repairs, alterations and/or additions (A&A work) to an existing building if the building works involve the construction of new floor and/or reconstruction of existing floor for which their total gross floor area is 2,000 m2 or more. - 5.2.3 For building works with GFA equals to or greater than 2,000 m2 but less than 5,000 m2 and for which applications for planning permission were made before 1st January 2004, the minimum Buildable Design Score requirement shall not be applicable.

-5.2.4 For buildings not listed in the First Schedule, the QP may apply for exemption if the building has a uniqueness arising from special functional requirements.
+- 5.2.1 The minimum Buildable Design Score requirements for superstructure and basement works (where applicable) shall apply to new building works with Gross Floor Area (GFA) equals to or greater than 2,000 m. - 5.2.2 The minimum Buildable Design Score requirements shall also apply to building works consisting of repairs, alterations and/or additions (A&A work) to an existing building if the building works involve the construction of new floor and/or reconstruction of existing floor for which their total gross floor area is 2.000 m or more. - 5.2.3 For building works with GFA equals to or greater than 2,000 m2 but less than 5,000 m2 and for which applications for planning permission were made before 1st January 2004, the minimum Buildable Design Score requirement shall not be applicable. - 5.2.4 For buildings not listed in the First Schedule, the QP may apply for exemption if the building has a uniqueness arising from special functional requirements.
 The exemption will be on a case-by-case basis.
 The application for exemption is to be submitted to the Commissioner of Building Control.